Blue Nights: Reception

-Following the release of this memoir in 2011, many critics agreed that Didion's style had become more reflective.
 In a New York Times review, John Banville stated that Didion's style changed after the memoir that focused on the death of her husband, The Year of Magical Thinking.
 Banville states that Didion, having not been able to find an outlet for her grief following the unexpected death of her husband, began to write The Year of Magical Thinking as her way of mourning her late husband John.
 With Quintana's death, Didion takes much longer to compile her thoughts in a way that she wants them represented.
 After writing the initial drafts, Didion rewrites in order to make that turn from cold journalistic reporting to more emotional reflection.
 Didion's struggle to express her grief is explicated by critic Rachel Cusk, from The Guardian: Cusk states, "Blue Nights is in a sense the manifestation of this frailty, the dwindling and fading of the artist's ability to create order out of randomness and chaos of experience".
-Other critics such as Hellar McAlpin, from The Washington Post, focus more on the impact of the stylistic choices made by Didion, describing the book as "a beautiful condolence note to humanity about some of the painful realities of the human condition that deserves to be painted on traditional black-boarded mourning stationary".
+Other critics such as Hellar McAlpin, from The Washington Post, focus more on the impact of the stylistic choices made by Didion, describing the book as "a beautiful condolence note to humanity about some of the painful realities of the human condition that deserves to be painted on traditional black-bordered mourning stationary".

 Similarly, NPR's Lawrence Frascella describes the book as having "an aching desperation...to reach some sort of shattering revelation about mortality.
 And this determination — this ferocity — more than compensates for Didion's sometimes suffocating self-consciousness.
 Ultimately, Blue Nights leaves us wrecked."